BlackPaladin2022/Dumped-Scripts/README.md

 6. What about dumping games from another system?
 Maybe from a game for Game Boy, Super NES, etc.

 So far, I've learned how to dump scripts from NES and FDS games.
-If I want to dump script from other consoles, I'd have to learn how it's possible.
+If I want to dump scripts of games from other consoles, I'd have to learn how it's possible.
 More importantly, if it's a game that even interests me slightly.